JonathanMEdwards/subtext10/doc/language.md

 ### Scanning

-A scan-block can be used to search for a pattern in a string.
+A scan-block can be used to search for a pattern in text.
 For example:
 ```
-string = 'foo123'
+text = 'foo123'
-string scan {match-number?()}
+text scan {match-number?()}
 check selected() =?
 '123'
 check ~number =?
 123
 ```
 A scan-block will repeatedly execute the enclosed block until it succeeds.
-At first the input string or selection is passed to the code in the block, and if it succeeds nothing further is done.
+At first the input text or selection is passed to the code in the block, and if it succeeds nothing further is done.
 But if it fails the block is reexecuted with a selection that skips one character (or item) in the input.
 This is done by moving the selected part to the before part, and then moving the first item of the after part to the before part.
-One character at a time is skipped this way until the match succeeds or the end of the string is hit (which results in selecting the end of the string).
+One character at a time is skipped this way until the match succeeds or the end of the text is hit (which results in selecting the end of the text).

 ### Replacing

-You can replace matched portions of strings as follows:
+You can replace matched portions of text as follows:
 ```
 'Some Millenials attacking other Millenials' scan {
   match?
 'Millenial'